As a carer, you have certain rights, and these have been brought together in the Carers (Scotland) Act which came into force on 1st April 2018.

 A key feature of the Act relates to carer involvement.
 Carers must be involved in the planning, shaping, delivery and review of service.
-This includes involvement in the development of the local Carer Strategy, as well the local Short Break Services Statement.
+This includes involvement in the development of the local Carer Strategy, as well as the local Short Break Services Statement.

 - Carers have a right to be involved in the hospital discharge process of the person they are going to be caring for.

 Hospital discharge planning is also covered by the Act.
-Local Health Boards have a duty to involve carers in making decisions relating to hospital discharge for the person they care for, or intend to provide care for.
+Local Health Boards have a duty to involve carers in making decisions relating to hospital discharge for the person they care for or intend to provide care for.

 The full legislation can be found here: